SilverbackOssi/LongTail-Strategy/README.md

 - Primary focus is on XAU/USD with a grid spread of 40 points
 - Can potentially be used with Volatility 75 and 75(1s)
 - Requires careful monitoring during initial deployment
-- Recommended to test thoroughly on demo account first
+- Recommended to test thoroughly on a demo account first

 ## Known Limitations

 - Slippage can affect order placement
 - Spread variations may impact strategy performance
-- Maximum range survival threshold still under study
+- Maximum range survival threshold is still under study

 ## Development Status

-Current version: 1.00
+Current version: 1.73

 Status: Under active development and testing

 ## License

 Copyright © 2025 Anyim Ossi

 Contact: anyimossi.dev@gmail.com